Race #8 in the Michigan Triathlon Series.

 8. Failure to comply with emergency vehicles and event management staff during an event will result in automatic disqualification.
 Emergency vehicles and personnel have the right away at all times and an athlete must give them that right away by doing everything possible to get out of the way.

-Specific to Multi-Sport events, your governing body for this event is Multi-Sport America.
+Specific to Multi-Sport events, your governing body for this event is USA Triathlon.
 The rules set forth by the governing body will be adhered to in most cases.
-However this event is owned and operated by 3 Disciplines, therefore we reserve the right as the owner, developer host of the event to add to, modify, or increase enforcement of a rules.
+However this event is owned and operated by 3 Disciplines, therefore we reserve the right as the owner, and developer host of the event to add to, modify, or increase enforcement of rules.

 Specific to Multi-sport: